Non-Silver Duplicating Films

 Imagelink Diazo D Microfilm 1956, 2956, 3956

 Imagelink Diazo D Microfilm is formulated to produce a neutral-black background.
-The dyes offer high visual contrast for viewing and next-generation prints.
+The dyes offer high visual contrast for viewing and making next-generation prints.

 Imagelink Thermal Print Film KF 1353/2353